MC42/hi-im.kim/writing/pmmm/lepidopterology.md

 Homura was left alone, a confused Karina watching from a distance as that same whisper coaxed to her to be so bold once more.

 Arrogantly, perhaps, she held out her hand and attempted to summon the doll's needle-sword.
-That same weapon restedly comfortably in her hand as Karina watched, jaw agape.
+That same weapon rested comfortably in her hand as Karina watched, jaw agape.

 "What *was* that?"